makerbbq/makerbbq.github.io/pages/equipment.md

 1. The top of the Firebox
 1. The Grease port, when the chimney is greatly dampered

-# Weber Smokey Mountain 18.5"
+# Weber Smokey Mountain

-There are few more iconic pieces of backyard equipment than the Weber Smokey Mountain or WSM.
+There are few more iconic pieces of backyard equipment than the [Weber Smokey Mountain][] or WSM.
 We currently have the 18.5" diameter unit, though we hope to add a 22.5" in the future.

 <img src="{{ site.urlimg }}wsm.jpg" />